-Betsy was introduced to yoga years ago through a class at OSU.
-As time passed, she reached a point in life where she needed a slight correction in course.
+Betsy was introduced to yoga through The Ohio State University, and as time passed, she reached a point in life where she needed a slight correction in course.

 "I was over-committed, focusing outward and getting caught up in the little, the petty, the unimportant.
 I wanted better and wanted to feel healthier.
 I knew the difference had to come from me."

 She longed to find a way to recapture the benefits she had gained from her first brush with yoga.
 At just the right time, she walked into a class at her local studio and never looked back.

 Betsy loves yoga for the calm that it provides a way to soothe anxiety, feel better physically and focus on the now.
 For her, yoga is more than just time on the mat; it encompasses the way she interacts with the world around her.
 Furthermore, Betsy's family loves that she practices yoga because it makes her a nicer person!
 The kindness of the practice spreads to everyone around her.

 In 2016, after four years as an enthusiastic student, Betsy earned her RYT200 at Yoga on High, certified with The Yoga Teacher Alliance.
 As a lifelong student, she continues her education both on and off the mat, and hopes to do so for the rest of her life.